Globegitter/vagrant-nodejs-redis-mongodb/README.md

-<h2>Vagrant and Puppet configuration for NodeJS, Redis & MongoDB</h2>
+## Vagrant and Puppet configuration for NodeJS, Redis & MongoDB

 Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 12.10, Nodejs v0.10.\*, Redis stable release and MongoDB